rajkrshah/Flutter-SSL-Pinning-Bypass/README.md

 4. **Network Proxy with Custom CA**
    - Install a custom CA certificate and route traffic through tools like Burp Suite.

+**Step 1: Setting Up Proxy Interception**
+Configure Burp Suite Proxy:
+Set up proxy listener—default is localhost:8080.
+Enable "Invisible Proxying" in Burp Suite ("Request Handling" tab), allowing capture of non-proxy style HTTP(S) requests, which are typical in Flutter apps.​

+Redirect Android Network Traffic:
+Modify Android device Wi-Fi settings to use the Burp proxy’s IP and port.
+Confirm interception by browsing HTTPS sites; browser should prompt for CA trust issues.​ Install Burp’s CA certificate on the device to resolve TLS errors.​

+**Step 2: Limitations with Flutter Apps**
+Flutter Does Not Use System Proxy Settings:
+Unlike standard Android apps, Flutter bypasses device proxy configuration using custom SSL implementations, and typically does not use the system-trusted certificates.​

+Solution: Global Traffic Redirection:
+Use ProxyDroid (requires root) or IP tables to route all traffic to the proxy at the system level.​ Ensure ProxyDroid is globally enabled and set with Burp’s proxy IP and port.​

+**Step 3: Overcoming SSL Pinning Failure**
+After applying ProxyDroid, Burp may still fail to capture traffic when Flutter performs certificate pinning, causing TLS handshake errors.​

+Reason: Flutter apps use native libraries for SSL, specifically Google's BoringSSL (open source), and manage their own trust store.

+**Step 4: Disassembling Flutter Native Libraries** Extract APK and Inspect Libraries:
+Use APKTool to decompile the APK.

+Identify native libraries: libflutter.so (Flutter engine) and libapp.so (app Dart snapshot).
+SSL handshake and certificate verification reside in libflutter.so, implemented using BoringSSL.​

+Locate Certificate Verification Function:
+Analyze BoringSSL’s source, notably the ssl_x509.cc file; main function: ssl_session_verify_cert_chain.
+Disassemble libflutter.so with Ghidra; search for function offset using known error macros and parameter references from BoringSSL’s code.​

+**Step 5: Hooking and Patching with Frida**
+Create a Frida Script:
+Identify location (offset) of the certificate verification function in libflutter.so.
+Use Frida to hook into this function at runtime and manipulate its return value to always report successful certificate validation (return true).
+This bypasses SSL pinning.​

+**Script Workflow:**

+Identify and hook native linker functions to detect when libflutter.so loads.
+Calculate actual function offset at runtime using the library’s base address plus function offset.
+Attach Frida interceptor hook to the relevant function.
+Replace the return value in the function’s leaving point to indicate success.​

+**Step 6: Intercepting HTTPS Traffic**
+Launch the Flutter app after applying the Frida script.
+Burp Suite will now successfully capture and decode HTTPS requests and responses—even those using custom certificate pinning or trust stores.​
+Ensure "Invisible Proxy" is enabled in Burp to correctly intercept non-proxy style requests typical of Flutter's network stack.​

+**Note**
+Flutter apps use BoringSSL in their engine, bypassing Android's native trust and proxy settings, making classic SSL interception impossible without deeper instrumentation.

+Successful interception requires:
+System-wide traffic redirection (rooted device) Bypassing SSL pinning at the native code level (Frida + native disassembly) Proper proxy configuration for non-proxy requests.​ This approach dynamically hooks and changes certificate validation routines, achieving universal SSL interception for analysis or testing.

 ## Usage

 ### 1. Frida Script